This is the new website of the

 make you coffee or tea and hand out the biscuits.

-email@example.com for more details on how you can join the group and also if you would like to
+email@example.com for more details on how to join and also if you

-10 am to 12 noon Mon to Sat and 3-8pm Tuesdays.
-Books are in a bookcase in
+10 am to 12 noon Mon to Sat and 3-6pm Tuesdays.
+Books are in the "Quiet

 19 Dec 2012